zhaoc1/midas2-tutorial/docs/quickstart.rst

 Pre-download SCG Genes
 **********************

+..
+    I think you should delete this pre-loading step, since MIDAS is designed to do it automatically.
+    If you intend to remove this functionality soon, but otherwise I think it fits the quickstart mentality to use as much of the automated stuff as possible.

 Download the universal single copy genes for MIDAS reference database (MIDAS DB) of ``uhgg`` to a new folder called ``my_midasdb_uhgg`` ::